CCheukKa/iGEM-research/Methicillin resistance/genes/mecA gene.md

 *The mecA gene is known to be widely distributed in the species of genus Staphylococcus*, including MRSA and methicillin-resistant coagulase-negative staphylococci (MRC-NS), *but it has not been found in any other genus of bacteria.*

 # [Mechanism](../Methicillin%20resistance%20mechanisms.md)
-The mecA gene codes for PBP2', a penicillin-binding protein with low binding affinities to practically all [beta-lactam antibiotics](../beta-lactam%20antibiotics.md) clinically available today.
+The mecA gene codes for PBP2', a penicillin-binding protein with low binding affinities to practically all [beta-lactam](../../Antibiotics/beta-lactam.md) clinically available today.
 -> requires [femA gene](femA%20gene.md) to express in a high degree

 # Homology